 The spring groundfish surveys in Faroese waters with the research vessel Magnus Heinason were initiated in 1983.
 Up to 1991 three cruises per year were conducted between February and the end of March, with 50 stations per cruise selected each year based on random stratified sampling (by depth) and on general knowledge of the distribution of fish in the area.
 In 1992 the period was shortened by dropping the first cruise and one third of the 1991-stations were used as fixed stations.
 Since 1993 all stations are fixed stations.
 The standard abundance estimates is the stratified mean catch per hour in numbers at age calculated using smoothed age/length keys.
-In last years assessment, the same strata were used as in the summer survey and calculated in the same way (see below).
+Mostly, the same strata (Strata 1 to 15) were used as in the summer survey and calculated in the same way (see below).
+However, five spawning strata are defined to reduce the influence of large hauls (Strata 16 to 20).
+In 2013 Strata 1 and 2 were merged (because of a large haul) giving a total number of 19 strata in the spring survey.
+The indices with 19 strata were updated for the entire period from 1994.
 All cod less than 25 cm were set to 1 year old.